Glenn Suokko graduates with a Bachelor of Fine Arts degree from the Massachusetts College of Art in Boston, MA.

 Paints his first canvases in oils.

-Over the next eighteen years he designs a series of catalogue raisonnés composed in three languages—Chinese, French, and English—as part of the Archives of Modern Chinese Art, a project initiated by The Li-Ching Cultural and Educational Foundation in Taipei, Taiwan.
+Over the next nineteen years designs a series of catalogue raisonnés composed in three languages—Chinese, French, and English—as part of the Archives of Modern Chinese Art, a project initiated by The Li-Ching Cultural and Educational Foundation in Taipei, Taiwan.

 Shows his paintings publicly for the first time at the North Pomfret, Vermont town hall.